ernout/nymo-p1-emulator/README.md

 This is a first proof of concept of an ESP32 that sends P1 events to the wireless transmitter of a Nymo Solyx.
 This way, you can influence the events from ESPHOME/Home Assistant and include the battery in your calculation so it is not charging your Nymo with power from your battery.

+Full disclosure - this has been coded with claude (and tested) - and sorry for the Dutch.

 In home assistant i'm doing the following:

     - name: "Gewenst overschot Nymo"